DVDAGames/dnd-homebrew/Adventures/Red Hand the Devourer/Red Hand the Devourer.md

 #### The Historian's Room

-It is not necessary to visit the Historian's Room, but it gives the players an early chance to roleplay a bit.
+It is not necessary to visit the Historian's Room, but it gives the players an early chance to role play a bit.

 The players have many ways of potentially gaining access to this room, some examples are listed below, but any creative use of the rules should allow players access: